 On-street advertising structures

-A-boards and other temporary adverts
+Citywide ban on 'A' boards and other temporary adverts

-On 17 May 2018, the Transport and Environment Committee approved a citywide ban on all temporary on-street advertising structures, such as advertising boards, also known as ‘A boards’.
+On 17 May 2018, the Transport and Environment Committee approved a citywide ban on all temporary on-street advertising structures, such as advertising boards, also known as 'A' boards.
 This is primarily to improve pedestrian safety and accessibility.

 Support for businesses